50 Facts that will blow your mind

 Zebra

-Zebras actually have a base coat of black skin underneath a coat of white or cream-colored hair, and their stripes are caused by the pigment melanin.
+Zebras have a base coat of black skin underneath a white or cream-colored hair coat, and the pigment melanin causes their stripes.

-Scientists are still studying the precise mechanisms by which zebras develop their stripes, but it is believed that the stripes are formed through a combination of genetic factors and environmental influences.
-The stripes themselves are made up of individual hairs that are pigmented differently depending on their position on the zebra’s body.
+Scientists are still studying the precise mechanisms by which zebras develop their stripes.
+Still, the stripes are believed to be formed through a combination of genetic factors and environmental influences.
+The stripes are made up of individual hairs that are pigmented differently depending on their position on the zebra’s body.

 24. The Microraptor is the smallest dinosaur ever discovered.
 It was 16 inches long.